-There's nothing that says you can't use old pots as... pots.
-If they aren't going to be seen because they will be hidden behind other containers or under vines, you can use them as it.
-But you can always paint them.
+There's nothing that says you can't use old pots as pots.
+If they aren't going to be seen because they will be hidden behind other containers or under vines, you can use them as is.
+To spruce them up you can always paint them.

 Clean the pot well and then roughen the surface with some sandpaper, so the paint will adhere better.
 Spray paints work much, much better than trying to brush paint on.
-A coat or 2 of primer and then 2 - 3 coats of paint, followed by a sealant should do it.
+A coat or 2 of primer and then 2 to 3 coats of paint, followed by a sealant should do it.
 You can get creative with shapes, use string or tape to create patterns (remove the string or tape once the paint dries), or use one of the metal or stone paints, as was done here.
 The coating won't last forever outdoors, but you should get a few seasons of use before you need to touch them up.
-Now for some inspiration to put in those containers...